felixsebastian/microbatch/README.md

 ## What is microbatching anyway?

-Microbatching is a simple technique used in **stream processing** pipelines to group events into small batches.
+Microbatching is a simple technique commonly used in **stream processing** pipelines to group events into small batches.

 A nice property of stream processing is that events are processed in real-time.
-The problem is, it can become too expensive to process every event individually.
-Grouping events into small batches maintains the real-time properties of stream processing, but reduces some of the overhead.
+The problem is, it can become too expensive to process every job individually.
+Grouping jobs into small batches maintains the real-time properties of stream processing, but reduces some of the overhead.

-This library is designed for use cases where batches of events such as network calls, writes to disk, user input etc; are processed which can be slow.
-A batch may or may not return a result later that needs to be handled.

 ## Using this library